 - 3 credit hours to be chosen from each of the six Ways of Knowing listed below.
-See the Undergraduate Programs section of this Calendar for specific course options in these Ways of Knowing for each program. - Aesthetic & Performance Inquiry - Cultural & Linguistic Inquiry - Experiential & Embodied Inquiry - Historical & Archival Inquiry - Quantitative & Computational Inquiry - Social & Global Inquiry When a core requirement is met as part of another program requirement (e.g., when the Scientific Method & Lab Research requirement is met as part of a Biology major), the student is deemed to have met that core requirement without having to take additional courses.
-Grade Point Average Requirements In general, the University upholds the following requirements for graduation: - University minimum cumulative GPA for an undergraduate degree: 2.00 - Minimum GPA for courses across the major: 2.00 - Minimum GPA for courses in minors and concentrations for all students taking an undergraduate degree: 2.00 - Minimum GPA for courses in minors for students taking an undergraduate degree in General Studies: 2.00 in each minor or concentration; 2.00 for the combined total of the two minors or concentrations - For honours degrees, the minimum cumulative GPA is 3.0, with a minimum cumulative average of 3.00 for all courses in the honours discipline - The required GPA applies to all courses taken in the subject irrespective of the total of semester hours in the subject.
-Some programs have set minimum grade point requirements above these general requirements.
+At least 9 sem. hrs. must be from outside of the student's major.
+See the Undergraduate Programs section of this Calendar for specific course options in these Ways of Knowing for each program. - Aesthetic & Performance Inquiry - Cultural & Linguistic Inquiry - Experiential & Embodied Inquiry - Historical & Archival Inquiry - Quantitative & Computational Inquiry - Social & Global Inquiry When a core requirement is met as part of another program requirement (e.g., when the Scientific Method & Lab Research requirement is met as part of a biology major), the student is deemed to have met that core requirement without having to take additional courses.
+Grade Point Average Requirements In general, the University upholds the following requirements for graduation: - University minimum cumulative GPA for an undergraduate degree: 2.00 - Minimum GPA for courses across the major: 2.00 (excluding Ancillary courses) - Minimum GPA for courses in minors and concentrations for all students taking an undergraduate degree: 2.00 - Minimum GPA for courses in minors for students taking an undergraduate degree in General Studies: 2.00 in each minor or concentration; 2.00 for the combined total of the two minors or concentrations - For honours degrees, the minimum cumulative GPA is 3.0, with a minimum cumulative average of 3.00 for all courses in the honours discipline - The required GPA applies to all courses taken in the subject irrespective of the total of semester hours in the subject.
+Some programs have set their own minimum grade point requirements above these general requirements.
 Such requirements are described in the specific program sections of this Calendar.
-Graduation Requirements for Transfer Students - Transfer students must meet all normal graduation requirements; however, FNDN 101 is waived for students entering TWU with a minimum of 24 credit hours; - Transfer students will be allowed to transfer into their TWU program a maximum of 9 credit hours of upper-level course credit towards a major, a maximum of 6 credit hours of upper-level credit towards a concentration, and a maximum of 3 credit hours of upperlevel course credit toward a minor - Core requirements are modified, for a total of 30 credit hours, for students transferring to TWU with a minimum 57 credit hours of transfer credit.
-Modified core requirements are as follows: Modified Core Academic Research & Writing (6 credit hours):
+Transfer Students - Transfer students must meet all normal graduation requirements; however, FNDN 101 is waived for students entering TWU with a minimum of 24 credit hours - Transfer students will be allowed to transfer into their TWU program a maximum of 9 credit hours of upper-level course credit towards a major, a maximum of 6 credit hours of upper-level credit towards a concentration, and a maximum of 3 credit hours of upper-level course credit toward a minor - Transfer students may receive transfer credits for courses taken prior to attending TWU.
+Only specific transfers where a direct match to a TWU core course is indicated on the Transfer Credit Record can fulfill core requirements - Core requirements are modified, for a total of 30 credit hours, for students transferring to TWU with a minimum 57 credit hours of transfer credit.
+Modified core requirements are as follows:

+Modified Core Academic Research & Writing (6 credit hours):

-6 credit hours to be chosen from ENGL 101, 102, 103, 104.
-These courses are compulsory during first year for all new full-time students, or, if WRTG 100 is required at the point of admission to the University, in the next two consecutive semesters following the successful completion of WRTG 100.
+• 6 credit hours to be chosen from ENGL 101, 102, 103, 104.
+These courses are compulsory during first year for all new full-time students, or, if WRTG 100 is required at the point of admission to the University, in the next two consecutive semesters following the successful completion of WRTG 100 (unless fulfilled by specific transfer credit).
 ENGL 103 and 104 are recommended for students for whom English is their native language.
 Students for whom English is a second language may substitute ENGL 101 and 102 for ENGL 103 or 104 following the successful completion of WRTG 101 in their first semester or may choose to take ENGL 103 and 104.
 Students must choose either WRTG 100 or WRTG 101 (not both) to fulfil the TWU Academic Writing Requirement (unless exempt).
 For more information, please visit the Undergraduate Admissions section of this calendar.
 Foundations (3 credit hours):

-FNDN 201, required of all students.
+• FNDN 201, required of all students.